Phy1a/ToDo-List-Python/README.md

 2. Open your terminal where you cloned the repository

-3. Start the TodoList :
+3. Start the to-do list :
     ```
     python ToDo-List.py
     ```